dji-sdk/Mobile-SDK-Android/README.md

 ## DJI Mobile UX SDK

-DJI Mobile UX SDK is a suite of product agnostic UI objects that fast tracks the development of iOS applications using the DJI Mobile SDK.
+DJI Mobile UX SDK is a suite of product agnostic UI objects that fast tracks the development of Android applications using the DJI Mobile SDK.
 For more details, please check [here](https://github.com/dji-sdk/Mobile-UXSDK-Android).

 ## ProGuard